makalu/makalu.github.com/blog/_posts/2011-09-12-looking-for-a-designer.markdown

 ---
 layout: post
-title: Looking for a designer
+title: We’re looking for a designer
 author: Matt Henderson
 teaser: We’re looking to grow our team with someone who loves design.
+excerpt: We’re looking to grow our team with someone who loves design.
 ---

 We’re looking to grow our team with someone who loves design.